ruoyu-lu/Spectra/docs/02_architecture_and_design/ARCHITECTURE.md

 5.  **Data & Storage:**
     *   **Azure Blob Storage:** Used for storing user-uploaded images and other binary large objects, offering high durability and scalability.
 The `Image Service API` interacts with it.
-    *   **Azure DB:** Stores structured application data, such as user information, image metadata (descriptions, tags), social graphs (follow lists), comments, etc. This could be a relational database (like Azure SQL Database) or a NoSQL database (like Azure Cosmos DB), depending on the needs of individual microservices.
+    *   **PostgreSQL (e.g., Azure Database for PostgreSQL):** Stores structured application data, such as user information, image metadata (descriptions, tags), social graphs (follow lists), comments, etc. This relational database provides strong consistency and support for complex queries.
 Services like `User Profile API` and `Feed Service API` would interact with this database.

 6.  **CI/CD (Continuous Integration/Continuous Deployment):**
     *   **GitHub (CI/CD Icon):** Serves as the code repository and likely triggers the CI/CD pipeline.